Blog

 Illustration showing the hidden costs and deliverability trade-offs behind large email platform free tiers.

-Beware of Large Free Tiers: You Might Be Paying with Deliverability
+Beware of Large Free Tiers: Paying with Email Deliverability

 Mailchimp's free tier once supported 2,000 contacts.
 Then 500.
 Now 250 — with automation removed entirely.
-MailerLite halved its free subscriber limit in September 2025.
+MailerLite's free plan now stops at 250 subscribers.
 SendGrid eliminated its free plan completely in May 2025.
 The industry is telling you something: large, permanent free tiers in email are not sustainable.
 Understanding why — and what it means for your sender reputation — is the most important thing you can know before choosing an email platform.

 TL;DR — Quick Summary